BU-ISCIII/RNAseq-nf/docs/output.md

 RSeQC documentation: [inner_distance.py](http://rseqc.sourceforge.net/#inner-distance-py)

 #### Gene body coverage
-**NB:** In nfcore/rnaseq we subsample this to 1 Million reads.
-This speeds up this task significantly and has no to little effect on the results.

-**Output: `geneBodyCoverage/`**

-* `{sample_id}.geneBodyCoverage.curves.pdf`
-* `rscripts/{sample_id}.geneBodyCoverage.r`
-* `data/{sample_id}.geneBodyCoverage.txt`

 This script calculates the reads coverage across gene bodies.
 This makes it easy to identify 3' or 5' skew in libraries.
 A skew towards increased 3' coverage can happen in degraded samples prepared with poly-A selection.

+**Output: `geneBodyCoverage/`**

+* `geneBody_coverage.geneBodyCoverage.curves.pdf`
+* `geneBody_coverage.geneBodyCoverage.heatMap.pdf`

 A typical set of libraries with little or no bias will look as follows: